Next Generation Air Transportation System: Accommodating other operations

-Unmanned Aircraft Systems
+Unmanned aircraft systems

 An unmanned aerial vehicle, commonly known as a drone, is flown by a pilot on the ground or autonomously.
 An unmanned aircraft system (UAS) includes the equipment—for example communications links to control the aircraft—necessary to safely and efficiently operate the aircraft.
 Unmanned aircraft are categorized into five groups by size, and they vary in takeoff weight, operating altitude, and speed.
 They have a variety of applications, including cargo and passenger transportation.

 The FAA develops policies, procedures, and rulemaking with stakeholders to enable safe UAS operation.
-From the first FAA-issued airworthiness certificate for a civil unmanned aircraft in 2005 to the more recent accomplishment of demonstrating a UAS traffic management system in 2019, the FAA reached different milestones toward integrating UAS into the National Airspace System (NAS) as the industry matured.
+From the first FAA-issued airworthiness certificate for a civil unmanned aircraft in 2005 to the more recent accomplishment of approving commercial drone flights without visual observers in the Dallas-area airspace in 2024, the FAA reached different milestones toward integrating UAS into the National Airspace System (NAS) as the industry matured.

 In 2013, the agency published the first edition of the Integration of Civil Unmanned Aircraft Systems in the National Airspace System Roadmap and approved UAS operations over people.
 The same year, the FAA announced the selection of these six public entities to develop UAS research and test sites: University of Alaska, State of Nevada, Griffiss International Airport in New York, North Dakota Department of Commerce, Texas A&M University, and Virginia Tech.
 Another FAA document to address accommodating the continuous growth in the scope of the NAS is the UAS Traffic Management Concept of Operations, which was first published in 2018 and updated in 2020.

 The Drone Advisory Committee, later renamed the Advanced Aviation Advisory Committee, was established in 2018 to improve the safety and efficiency of integrating advanced aviation technologies into the NAS.
 It includes a range of aviation community stakeholders who provide independent advice and recommendations to the Department of Transportation and the FAA, and respond to FAA tasks.